 “Actively” is the main word in that last paragraph.
-As mentioned, feel free to register multiple domain names, just make sure not to confuse Google.
+As mentioned, feel free to register multiple domain names, but make sure not to confuse Google.
 Besides that, actively using multiple domain names for the same website will diffuse the links to your website.
-And that isn’t what you want, as mentioned at the subdirectory section as well.
+And that isn’t what you want, as mentioned in the subdirectory section as well.

 Keep reading: SEO friendly URLs »